-The range of cost for breast reconstruction surgery will depend on the procedure that is to be done.
-It can range from about $6,000 and up.
+The range of cost for breast reconstruction surgery will depend on the procedure that is to be performed.
 A firm quote will be provided to you on the day of your consultation after you have been evaluated by Dr. Bandy and your goals for surgery have been discussed.

 Are there financing options for Breast Reconstruction?